Coach Williams heads to Uganda with supplies and will host basketball clinics

 Hoyt promoted to assistant coach

-Camille Williams is entering her fifth year as an assistant coach with the Nevada women's basketball program.
+Camille Williams is entering her sixth year with the Nevada women's basketball program and first as an associate head coach.

 Williams spent three seasons, 2005-2008, as an assistant coach at UC Santa Barbara.
 During her time with the Gauchos, she assisted with guard and post player development and defense, served as the co-recruiting coordinator and oversaw UCSB's academic development.